 5 Key Factors to Job Satisfaction

-One way to find meaning in the work you do, even if it isn’t your dream job, is to have a clear understanding of the correlation between your work and the company’s goals.
+One way to find meaning any work you do is to have a clear understanding of the correlation between your work, the company’s goals, and your goals for something you’d like to see in the world.
 Being aware of how your job is directly supporting a larger outcome could encourage you to stay engaged and remain motivated.

 According to the 2016 Employee Job Satisfaction and Engagement survey conducted by the Society for Human Resource Management (SHRM), close to half of the employees surveyed rated supervisor’s respect for their ideas as “very important” to job satisfaction.
 The SHRM emphasizes constructive feedback and open communication in the workplace as one way to encourage respect amongst employers and employees.

-3. Fair compensation.
 The importance employees place on pay as a contributing factor to job satisfaction appears to be on the rise, according to the 2016 survey conducted by the SHRM.
-Workers currently rank pay as the second most important factor compared to the fourth most important factor the year prior.
+Workers currently rank pay as the second most important factor compared in workplace satisfaction.
 Benefits rank as the third most important factor with 60 percent rating them as crucial to job satisfaction.
 In essence, employees want to be compensated for their worth and are likely to look for work elsewhere if they’re not.

 But as important as compensation appears to be to employees, many would choose recognition and praise from a higher-up over cash.
 In a survey conducted by the company, BambooHR, one-third of workers said they would rather have an executive send a company-wide email praising their accomplishments than receive a $500 bonus that went unpublicized.

-- What motivated me to accept this job in the first place?
+- What motivated me to apply for this job in the first place?

 - What inspires me to do the work I do?